-The secret isn’t in the secret formula but its distribution strategy
+The secret isn’t in the secret formula but in its distribution strategy.

 Coca-Cola typically agrees to refrain from selling or distributing, or from authorized third parties to sell or distribute, the Company Trademark Beverages throughout the identified territory, to guarantee bottling partner exclusivity under that territory and product.

-However, Coca-Cola typically reserves for itself the right manufacture and distribute its trademarked products and brands.
+However, Coca-Cola typically reserves the right to manufacture and distribute its trademarked products and brands.

 Re-franchising or “going franchise”